-Benchmarking studies and the structured comments collected from stakeholders' surveys are analysed and the outcomes are used to inform decisions on programmes and are made available to the stakeholders.
+Benchmarking studies and the structured comments collected from stakeholders' surveys are analysed and the outcomes are used to inform decisions on Programmes and are made available to the stakeholders.

-• UoB has a Benchmarking Policy, which ensures comparability of its programmes with similar local, regional, and international programmes.
-A benchmarking study was recently conducted for the CHENG programme in 2021-2022 with two regional programmes and seven international programmes, where the level of similarities varied between 80% to 91%.
-The overall results of the benchmarking report have been considered for improving the programme by the departments' Academic Committee.
+UoB has a Benchmarking Policy, which was developed to ensure comparability of its programmes with similar local, regional, and international programmes.
+A benchmarking study was recently conducted for the PICENG programme in 2021-2022 with one regional programme and seven international programmes.
+The overall results of the benchmarking report have been considered for improving the programme by the department's Academic

+Committee.
 The Panel concludes that the benchmarking study has been effectively utilised to improve the programme.

-The Department conducts regular meetings with PAC and SAC and uses several periodic surveys to collect the feedback of internal and external stakeholders.
-During the interviews, the Panel was able to confirm the existence of a strong cooperation between the Department and its stakeholders (including SAC and PAC).
+• The Department conducts regular meetings with PAC and SAC and uses several periodic surveys to collect the feedback of internal and external stakeholders.
+During the virtual interviews, the Panel was able to confirm the existence of a strong cooperation between the Department and its stakeholders including SAC and PAC.
 Evidence was provided to demonstrate that feedback and recommendations made by stakeholders are acted upon.
-For example, a recent curriculum change plan is discussed and approved by all stakeholders and is currently under action by the Academic Committee as shown in the minutes of meetings documents.
+For example, a recent curriculum change plan is discussed and approved by all stakeholders and is currently under action.
 Evidence was also provided on annual feedback and recommendations on issues related to student advising, faculty load and curriculum changes to meet market and industry needs.
+However, the Panel is concerned with the low response rate of the Alumni Surveys, where out of 27 students who graduated in 2021-2022, only six responded to the survey.
+Therefore, the Panel suggests that the College develops and implements a mechanism to increase the response rate of different surveys.